EDI (Electronic Data Interchange)

 Manage Hundreds of Pages

-One of the major benefits to an EDI solution is the automation of otherwise manual process of managing hundreds of pages of paperwork and documentation that would otherwise be done by a human agent.
+One of the major benefits to an EDI solution is the automation of the otherwise manual process of managing hundreds of pages of paperwork and documentation that would otherwise be done by a human agent.
 There is a great deal of work that goes into creating the documentation and pushing it through to the next stage, not to mention managing that documentation at the various links throughout the process.
-At every stage, there is the potential for errors, and these errors all limit your productivity and present potential cost.
+At every stage, there is the potential for errors, and these errors all limit your productivity and present potential costs.